 Day 18: say 3 compliments to yourself

 Think of all the great things about you and say out loud 3 compliments to yourself.
-You can do it after your meditation practise, once you wake up or even in the middle of the day before an important meeting.
+You can do it after your meditation practice, once you wake up or even in the middle of the day before an important meeting.

 Complimenting yourself will definitely boost your confidence.
 See this list of compliments you can tell yourself if you need inspiration.